Dolphiiiin/vrchat-combined-docs/worlds/udon/players.md

 <Tabs groupId="udon-compiler-language">
 <TabItem value="graph" label="Udon Graph">

-![The bare minimum for a working call to GetPlayers.
-A better approach would be to construct VRCPlayerApi[] as a variable so you can reuse it.](/img/worlds/graphgetplayers.png)
+[IMAGE: The bare minimum for a working call to GetPlayers.
+A better approach would be to construct VRCPlayerApi[] as a variable so you can reuse it.]

 </TabItem>
 <TabItem value="cs" label="UdonSharp">